manishjanky/nagp-kubernetes-devops/README.md

   > kubectl apply k .

-- All your services and deployments are up and running.
+- All your services and deployments are up and running and ready to use.

 #### Accessing the deployed services